horseee/LLM-Pruner/README.md

 - [x] [Baichuan Official](https://github.com/horseee/LLM-Pruner/tree/main/examples#llama-baichuan-pruning)

 #### Updates:
+* August 14, 2023:  Code and results for finetuning with a large-scale corpus are now available.
+The fine-tuned LLaMA-5.4B model, with 20% parameter pruning, achieves a commendable accuracy of 62.36%, closely approaching the performance of the original LLaMA-7B.
 * July 19, 2023: :fire:  LLM-Pruner now supports Llama-2-7b and Llama-2-13b (the huggingface version)
 * July 18, 2023: :rocket: Support [Baichuan](https://github.com/baichuan-inc/Baichuan-7B), a bilingual LLM.
 * May 20, 2023: :tada: Code and Preprint Paper released!